-Building upon the algorithms introduced by Wagner et al. [33] we use here three indicators of subsurface scattering, namely the probability of the occurrence of backscatter anomalies, \mathcal{P}{ano} , the probability of detecting subsurface scattering, \mathcal{P}{sub} , and the subsurface scattering signal strength, \mathcal{S}{sub} .
+subsurface scattering, \mathcal{P}{sub} , and the subsurface scattering signal strength, \mathcal{S}{sub} .
 All three indicators are calculated from ASCAT $\sigma^0(20)$ time series collocated to either modeled (ERA5-Land) or in situ (i.e., ISMN) soil moisture data.

 The first indicator, \mathcal{P}{ano} , is a simple but powerful statistical indicator of subsurface scattering.
-It depicts how frequently the ASCAT backscatter data exhibit anomalies (i.e., strong negative correlations with a reference soil moisture data set) over a given region and time frame.
-It is calculated by firstly computing the Spearman rank correlation ρ between $\sigma^0(20)$ and θ_E or θ_I for each day of the complete data record using a sliding window of one month (31 days).
+It depicts how frequently the ASCAT backscatter data exhibit anomalies (i.e., strong negative correlations with a reference soil moisture dataset) over a given region and time frame.
+It is calculated by first computing the Spearman rank correlation ρ between $\sigma^0(20)$ and θ_E or θ_I for each day of the complete data record using a sliding window of one month (31 days).
 Then, the number of days N when ρ is smaller than -0.4 is computed and compared with the total number of days, N{total} , within the considered time frame.
-This yields an estimate of the probability of the occurrence of backscatter anomalies
+This yields an estimate of the probability of the occurrence of backscatter anomalies over an area

-$$\mathcal{P}{ano} = \frac{N\left(\rho < -0.4\right)}{N{total}} \tag{6}$$
+$$\mathcal{P}{ano} = \frac{N(\rho < -0.4)}{N{\text{total}}}.$$ (6)

-The time frame can in principle be chosen arbitrarily, but should not be too short to yield statistically meaningful results.
+By choosing a relatively low threshold of -0.4, subtle subsurface scattering signals may be missed.
+On the other hand, this reduces the impact of noise and erroneous signals in the ASCAT backscatter and reference soil moisture time series.
+The time frame can in principle be chosen arbitrarily but should not be too short to yield statistically meaningful results.
 In this study, \mathcal{P}{ano} was computed over all years (2007-2021) and for each month (all years).

-The idea behind this indicator is illustrated in Fig. 3 which shows a backscatter time series from the Sahel zone in Mali.
-The observed behavior is quite typical for regions in Africa with distinct wet and dry seasons [56]-[59]: During the wet season, which lasts in this region from about July to October, ASCAT backscatter closely follows the reference soil moisture time series and ρ is strongly positive.
-However, in the dry season, backscatter gradually increases in the absence of rainfall.
-Given that at the same time ERA5-Land shows a subtle decrease in soil moisture, the rank correlation may fall below the -0.4 threshold.
-Also note the decrease in backscatter at the onset of the 2012 rainfall season after the first few rainfall events, which brings backscatter down to the lowest point of the U-shaped curve, as shown in Fig. 1b.
+The idea behind this indicator is illustrated in Fig. 4 which shows a backscatter time series from the Sahel zone in Mali along with soil moisture and LAI data.
+The observed behavior is quite typical for regions in Africa with distinct wet and dry seasons [56], [57], [58], [59].
+During the wet season, which lasts in this region from about July to October, ASCAT backscatter immediately responds to rainfall events and the subsequent drying phases, leading to significant shortterm variability and a high-rank correlation ρ to ERA5-Land soil moisture.
+Also, vegetation responds relatively swiftly to rainfall, showing only a slight delay of a few days to weeks behind changes in root zone soil moisture and backscatter.
+In the dry season, when vegetation is dormant, backscatter gradually increases in the absence of rainfall.
+Given that, at the same time, ERA5-Land shows a subtle decrease in soil moisture, the rank correlation may fall below the -0.4 threshold.
+At the onset of the rainfall season, backscatter drops in response to the first rainfall events, often causing strong negative ρ values and bringing backscatter down to the lowest point of the U-shaped curve, as shown in Fig. 1(b).
+As a result, the chances that ρ picks up subsurface scattering signals are highest during the dry season and at the onset of the wet season when vegetation is dormant or not yet developed.